RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/validation.md

     do oc adm certificate approve $csr; done
 ```

-Then if there are Pending ones, you should see an output similar to below:
+If all the nodes are ready, the output will be *No resources found*.
+Then, if there are Pending ones, you should see an output similar to below:
 ~~~bash
 certificatesigningrequest.certificates.k8s.io/csr-26rcg approved
 certificatesigningrequest.certificates.k8s.io/csr-4k6n8 approved